H.B. Fuller (NYSE:FUL) Issues FY24 Earnings Guidance

 H.B.
-Fuller (NYSE:FUL – Get Free Report) last announced its earnings results on Wednesday, March 27th.
-The specialty chemicals company reported $0.67 earnings per share for the quarter, topping the consensus estimate of $0.64 by $0.03.
-The business had revenue of $810.42 million during the quarter, compared to the consensus estimate of $823.04 million.
+Fuller (NYSE:FUL – Get Free Report) last issued its quarterly earnings data on Wednesday, June 26th.
+The specialty chemicals company reported $1.12 earnings per share for the quarter, topping analysts’ consensus estimates of $1.05 by $0.07.
 H.B.
-Fuller had a net margin of 4.39% and a return on equity of 12.88%.
-During the same quarter in the prior year, the firm earned $0.55 earnings per share.
-The business’s quarterly revenue was up .2% compared to the same quarter last year.
-As a group, research analysts expect that H.B.
+Fuller had a return on equity of 13.41% and a net margin of 4.67%.
+The business had revenue of $917.10 million for the quarter, compared to analyst estimates of $914.22 million.
+During the same quarter in the previous year, the company posted $0.93 EPS.
+H.B.
+Fuller’s quarterly revenue was up 2.1% compared to the same quarter last year.
+On average, equities analysts expect that H.B.
 Fuller will post 4.33 EPS for the current fiscal year.

 H.B.
 Fuller Increases Dividend

-A number of equities research analysts recently commented on the stock.
+FUL has been the subject of several recent research reports.
 Vertical Research initiated coverage on shares of H.B.
-Fuller in a research note on Tuesday, March 19th.
-They issued a buy rating and a $88.00 price objective on the stock.
-Robert W. Baird lifted their price target on shares of H.B.
-Fuller from $80.00 to $90.00 and gave the company a neutral rating in a research report on Monday, April 1st.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $86.20.
+Fuller in a research report on Tuesday, March 19th.
+They issued a buy rating and a $88.00 price target for the company.
+Robert W. Baird increased their price objective on H.B.
+Fuller from $80.00 to $90.00 and gave the company a neutral rating in a report on Monday, April 1st.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, H.B.
+Fuller has an average rating of Hold and an average target price of $86.20.

 Insider Transactions at H.B.
 Fuller

+In related news, EVP James J. East sold 22,316 shares of the business’s stock in a transaction on Monday, April 8th.
+The shares were sold at an average price of $78.27, for a total value of $1,746,673.32.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
 In other H.B.
-Fuller news, EVP Zhiwei Cai sold 4,645 shares of the firm’s stock in a transaction on Monday, April 29th.
+Fuller news, EVP Zhiwei Cai sold 4,645 shares of the stock in a transaction that occurred on Monday, April 29th.
 The stock was sold at an average price of $75.15, for a total transaction of $349,071.75.
-Following the transaction, the executive vice president now owns 30,663 shares in the company, valued at approximately $2,304,324.45.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-In other H.B.
-Fuller news, EVP Zhiwei Cai sold 4,645 shares of the stock in a transaction that occurred on Monday, April 29th.
-The shares were sold at an average price of $75.15, for a total value of $349,071.75.
-Following the sale, the executive vice president now directly owns 30,663 shares in the company, valued at approximately $2,304,324.45.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Nathan D. Weaver sold 7,292 shares of the company’s stock in a transaction dated Tuesday, April 9th.
-The stock was sold at an average price of $78.64, for a total value of $573,442.88.
-Following the completion of the transaction, the vice president now owns 4,803 shares in the company, valued at $377,707.92.
+Following the transaction, the executive vice president now directly owns 30,663 shares in the company, valued at approximately $2,304,324.45.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, EVP James J. East sold 22,316 shares of H.B.
+Fuller stock in a transaction on Monday, April 8th.
+The shares were sold at an average price of $78.27, for a total transaction of $1,746,673.32.
 The disclosure for this sale can be found here.
-Insiders sold a total of 34,253 shares of company stock worth $2,669,188 over the last quarter.
-Company insiders own 1.96% of the company’s stock.
+Insiders sold a total of 34,253 shares of company stock worth $2,669,188 over the last three months.
+1.96% of the stock is owned by company insiders.

 H.B.
 Fuller Company, together with its subsidiaries, formulates, manufactures, and markets adhesives, sealants, coatings, polymers, tapes, encapsulants, additives, and other specialty chemical products.
 It operates through three segments: Hygiene, Health and Consumable Adhesives; Engineering Adhesives; and Construction Adhesives.